wmhilton-stoplight/platform-docs/governance/proposals.md

 4. Articles with images stored in Git don't render correctly.
 5. Article-to-article links don't resolve correctly.

+## Create a Proposal

+Proposals are created automatically for Git branches that contain changes to API Design or Documentation files, when compared to their baseline Git branch.

 ## View the Proposals List

 Proposals are available for users who have the **Makers** role.
 Internal and public projects are listed.
 Private projects are only included for users who can view those projects.